Emulation of Astrocyte Induced Neural Phase Synchrony in Spin-Orbit Torque Oscillator Neurons: Astrocytic Synchronization Emulation

 In this work, we utilize Magnetic Tunnel Junctions (MTJs) \cite{MTJ_des} as the core hardware primitive to mimic neural oscillations.
 The MTJ consists of two ferromagnetic layers (pinned layer and free layer) with a spacer oxide layer in between.
 The direction of magnetization of the pinned layer (PL) is fixed, while that of the free layer (FL) can be manipulated by external stimuli (spin current/magnetic field).
 The MTJ stack exhibits a varying resistance depending on the relative magnetic orientations of the PL and the FL.
-The extreme resistive states are referred to as the parallel (P) and anti-parallel (AP) states depend on the relative FL magnetization.
+The extreme resistive states are referred to as the parallel (P) and anti-parallel (AP) states depending on the relative FL magnetization.
 The magnetization dynamics of the FL can be modeled by Landau-Lifshitz-Gilbert-Slonczewski (LLGS) equation with stochastic thermal noise~\cite{LLG_des}:

 In Eq. (\ref{eqn:LLG}), $\hat{m}$ is the unit vector representing the magnetization direction of FL, $H_{eff}$ is the effective magnetic field including thermal noise \cite{scholz2001micromagnetic}, demagnetization field and external magnetic field, $\gamma$ is the gyromagnetic ratio, $\alpha$ is Gilbert's damping ratio, $I_s$ is the spin current, $q$ is the electronic charge, and $N_s=\frac{M_{s}V}{\mu_B}$ is the number of spins in free layer of volume $V$ ($M_{s}$ is saturation magnetization and $\mu_{B}$ is Bohr magneton).
 If the magnitude of spin current and external magnetic field are chosen appropriately such that the damping due to the effective magnetic field is compensated, a steady procession of the FL magnetization can be obtained.
+It is worth mentioning here that the intrinsic magnetization dynamics in Eq. (\ref{eqn:LLG}) is used to model the oscillator dynamics.
+Other variants of oscillatory behavior can be achieved by modified spin device structures \cite{Windmill_oscillator}.

 In order to achieve decoupled output oscillator readout and astrocyte injection induced phase coupling, we utilize a three terminal device structure, as shown in Fig. 2, in which a nanomagnet with in-plane magnetic anisotropy lies on top of a heavy metal (HM) layer with high spin-orbit coupling.
 Due to spin-Hall effect \cite{hirsch1999spin}, a transverse spin current is injected into the MTJ FL by charge current, $I_c$, flowing through the HM between terminals T2 and T3.
 The relation between spin current $I_s$ and charge current $I_c$ is,